Elderjs/docs/elderguide.com/elderjs.md

 It is important to note that all of the params of the 'request' objects returned by the `all` function will be present in the 'request' object even though our example only uses `slug`.

-#### 5. Hooks are Executed Until the `data` function is Executed
+#### 5. Hooks are Executed Until the Route's `data` function

-The data flows through all of the hooks until it reaches a route's `data` function.
+The data flows through all of the hooks (as shown above) until it reaches a route's `data` function which is run just before the `data` hook.

 How you modify the data in your `data` function is up to you.
 Anything you can do in Node.js, you can do here.